dotnet/docs-maui/docs/get-started/first-app.md

 ## Prerequisites

-- An environment that has been configured for .NET MAUI development.
-For more information, see [Install latest .NET 6](installation.md).
+- The latest preview of Visual Studio 2022, with the required workloads.
+For more information, see [Installation](installation.md).
 - A configured Android emulator.
-For more information about creating an Android emulator, see [Android emulator setup](/xamarin/android/get-started/installation/android-emulator/).

 ## Get started with .NET command-line interface